helephant/helephant.github.io/architectural-patterns/apis/evolving-apis/evolving-service-apis.md

-You have a problem that forces you to evolve your API, now you have two problems.
+You have a problem that forces you to evolve your API contract, so you create a new version.
+Now you have two problems.

 What sort of change break the interface?